kestra-io/docs/content/blogs/2023-07-10-release-0-10-blueprints-worker-groups-scripts.md

 ## Improved Polling Triggers

-Kestra 0.10.0 adds significant improvements to the polling triggers to enhance performance, strengthen security, and simplify maintenance.
+Kestra 0.10.0 significantly improves polling triggers to enhance performance, strengthen security, and simplify maintenance.
 Until now, the trigger evaluation process was handled directly by the Scheduler.
-This meant that both the Worker and the Scheduler needed access to external systems, leading to high memory and CPU consumption.
+The Worker and the Scheduler needed access to external systems, leading to high memory and CPU consumption.

 From now on, the Scheduler delegates the evaluation of polling triggers to the Worker so that only the Worker needs to interact with external systems.
-This separation of concerns streamlines the flow of data, improves performance, and minimizes potential security vulnerabilities.
+This separation of concerns streamlines the data flow, improves performance, and minimizes potential security vulnerabilities.

 ## Worker Group

 Apart from all these exciting open-source features, this release introduces a powerful concept of **worker groups** to the Enterprise Edition of Kestra.
 A worker group allows you to execute any task on a remote compute instance or a distributed compute cluster simply by specifying the worker group key on a given task.

-Imagine that you want to execute a task on a worker that has access to a Spark cluster.
-The example below ensures that a Spark job will be picked up only by Kestra workers that have been started with key `spark`:
+Imagine you want to execute a task on a worker with access to a Spark cluster.
+The example below ensures that a Spark job will be picked up only by Kestra workers that have been started with the key `spark`:

 ```yaml
 id: gpuTask